irod973/python-project-template/{{cookiecutter.repository}}/README.md

 ```

 ## Development Features

-(This section was copied into the created project's README so tool info is available to users.)

 * **Streamlined Project Structure:** A well-defined directory layout for source code, tests, documentation, tasks, and Docker configurations.
 Uv Integration: Effortless dependency management and packaging with [uv](https://docs.astral.sh/uv/).